Tychonoff space: Naming conventions

 Across mathematical literature different conventions are applied when it comes to the term "completely regular" and the "T"-Axioms.
 The definitions in this section are in typical modern usage.
 Some authors, however, switch the meanings of the two kinds of terms, or use all terms interchangeably.
 In Wikipedia, the terms "completely regular" and "Tychonoff" are used freely and the "T"-notation is generally avoided.
 In standard literature, caution is thus advised, to find out which definitions the author is using.
 For more on this issue, see History of the separation axioms.

-Examples and counterexamples
+Examples

 Almost every topological space studied in mathematical analysis is Tychonoff, or at least completely regular.

 For example, the real line is Tychonoff under the standard Euclidean topology.